Zac Woodfin

-Zac Woodfin (born March 19, 1983) is an American football coach and former linebacker, who is currently the Director of Sports Performance for the Tennessee Titans.
+Zac Woodfin (born March 19, 1983) is an American football coach and former linebacker, who is currently the director of sports performance for the Tennessee Titans.
 He was originally signed by the Green Bay Packers as an undrafted free agent in 2005, and went on to have stints with the Baltimore Ravens, Frankfurt Galaxy and the Houston Texans.
-Zac attended Prattville High School.
+Woodfin attended Prattville High School.
 He played college football for the UAB Blazers.

-College
+College career

 In 2004, Woodfin recorded 15 tackles against Houston, he later received C-USA player of the week honors for his accomplishment.
 He finished with a school-record of 372 tackles.

 Professional career

-During the 2005 Combine, Zac was clocked with 4.7 40 yard dash, 37-inch vertical jump and scored a 21 on the Wonderlic intelligence test.
+During the 2005 Combine, Woodfin was clocked with 4.7 40 yard dash, 37-inch vertical jump and scored a 21 on the Wonderlic intelligence test.
 He was not selected in the 2005 NFL draft, however he received training camp offers from the Chicago Bears and the Green Bay Packers.

 On April 26, 2005, the Packers signed Woodfin and linebacker Roy Manning.

-Zac, and Wide Receiver Craig Bragg were released by the Packers on November 2, 2005.
+Woodfin, and wide receiver Craig Bragg were released by the Packers on November 2, 2005.

 After being cut by the Packers, Woodfin became a member of the New Orleans Saints practice squad.

 On December 9, 2005, Woodfin was signed to the practice squad after linebacker Ray Lewis was placed on injured reserve.

 On June 20, 2006, Woodfin, along with quarterback Sonny Cumbie, linebacker Ricky Foley and defensive back Zach Norton, were released by the Baltimore Ravens.

-On July 10, 2006, Zac and former Vikings' receiver Bethel Johnson signed with the Houston Texans.
+On July 10, 2006, Woodfin and former Vikings' receiver Bethel Johnson signed with the Houston Texans.
 He was selected in the first round of the 2007 NFL Europe Draft by the Frankfurt Galaxy.